 Diedra coordinates Kod*lab’s projects and outreach.
 She is an intermedia artist and curator working at the intersection of art and engineering.
-Her ongoing project Plastic Fantastic, a geodesic dome built from 6000 water bottles, is an immersive environment for play.
-Diedra has an MFA from VCFA and an MA from Monash University in developmental studies.
+Her ongoing project Plastic Fantastic, a geodesic dome built from 6000 water bottles, has been exhibited across the country.
+Diedra has an MFA from VCFA and an MA from Monash University in development studies.

 During the summer of 2017, ten middle school math and science teachers conducted robotics research at Penn Engineering.
 Melanie Young, 7th grade math teacher, describes her experience with Jianbo Shi’s lab and her mentor Yuanqi Su.

 During the summer of 2016, the GRASP Lab at the University of Pennsylvania’s School of Engineering and Applied Sciences hosted 10 middle school math and science teachers from the School District of Philadelphia.
 The teachers spent 6+ weeks learning about and conducting research in the field of robotics while developing curriculum that could be applied in their classrooms in order to inspire and develop engineering and computer science skills in their students.
 Three of those teachers and their experiences in the program, are represented here.
 Funding for the Robotics Research Experience for Teachers program comes from the National Science Foundation (#1542301).
 For more information, visit: https://www.grasp.upenn.edu/programs/….